Longridge Road, Chipping, Preston, Lancs PR3

 In 1872 the organ was brought here from Stonyhurst College.
 Some sources say that it is eighteenth century in date, but the entry in the BIOS National Pipe Organ Register suggests a date of c1825, and manufacture by John Davies, using parts supplied by J. C. Bishop of London.

-In 1914, side altars were erected in memory of Fr de Gryse; these are visible in figure 2.
-This photograph also shows the old (possibly original) seating and gives a teasing hint of the original form of the ceiling, which was probably flat with coved sides.
+In 1914, side altars were erected in memory of Fr de Gryse.
+A photograph also shows the old (possibly original) seating and gives a teasing hint of the original form of the ceiling, which was probably flat with coved sides.
 Both were renewed in 1950, when the present benches were introduced.
-It has not been established when the original glazing bar sash windows (visible in figure 1) were replaced with leaded panes, but the parish history in the Diocesan Archive says that Canon Fitzpatrick re-leaded and renovated the church windows in 1988 (the church had been listed in 1983).
+It has not been established when the original glazing bar sash windows were replaced with leaded panes, but the parish history in the Diocesan Archive says that Canon Fitzpatrick re-leaded and renovated the church windows in 1988 (the church had been listed in 1983).